-The Trekkers tried out a new spot recently, the Bear Lodge Mountains, also known as the Wyoming Black Hills.
-We stayed at the Reuter Campground.
+There is a less-frequently visited portion of the Black Hills in far-eastern Wyoming called the Bear Lodge Mountains.
+When the Trekkers visited we stayed at the Reuter Campground.
 It is easy to reach, as it is less than two hours from Rapid City.
 It is also just a short drive north of Sundance, WY (and I-90).

 This was a typical, rustic, National Forest campground.
 Potable water is available in-season, there are campfire rings and picnic tables at each campsite, and the campground offers vault toilets.